-Under the proposed action, FWP would adopt and implement the 2023 Plan, which includes elk management goals, by HD, that have been revisited by FWP and the public on a periodic basis to ensure they are consistent with current social tolerance, desires, and habitat capacities.
+Under the proposed action, FWP would adopt and implement the 2023 Plan, which includes elk management goals, by HD, that have been revisited by FWP and the public to ensure they are consistent with current social tolerance, desires, and habitat capacities.
 Population demographic goals for 106 HDs have been established and include a range within which FWP intends to target individual elk populations.
-Distribution and recreation goals are established for each HD and will be considered in addition to population demographic goals.
+Distribution and recreation goals are established for each HD for consideration in addition to population demographic goals.